 - Images of children and first names are printed in promotional and marketing activities such as newspaper reports, our web site and will be shared with other families, on cards and around Nursery.
-Parents garee to this condition when signing the Enrolment Form. - CCTV footage automatically deletes after a set period.
-CCTV footage downloaded for specific purposes id destroyed when no longer required. - Where court orders relating to specific children are in place, the Nursery adheres to all requirements relating to the child or children.
+Parents agree to this condition when signing the Enrolment Form. - CCTV footage automatically deletes after a set period, this is a requirement, and it is automatically over recorded periodically. - CCTV footage downloaded for specific purposes id destroyed when no longer required. - Where court orders relating to specific children are in place, the Nursery adheres to all requirements relating to the child or children.